 - Trim the branches from the tree, and saw the trunk into several pieces.
 Tie the pieces together and store the bundle in the cellar.
 This will make an aromatic Yule fire in your fireplace next Christmas Eve.

-- Remove the branches and use them as mulch in the garden.
+- Use the branches and pine needles as mulch in the garden.

-- Use boughs from your tree to shade broad-leaved evergreen shrubs and to ward off animals.
+- Use boughs from your tree to shade broad-leaved evergreen shrubs, insulate perennials, or protect against frost and snow.

 - A fir tree’s foliage can be used for stuffing small, fragrance pillows.